Create a database

 .

-This explanation will focus on creating tenants, selecting tenants and adding tasks.
+We’ll start here and go over the code for creating tenants, selecting tenants and adding tasks.

 The SDK uses your credentials to call the Nile API.
 Every page, route and function in our app can use the same nile